ionic-team/ionic-framework/BREAKING.md

 Developers who want to disable dynamic font scaling can set `--ion-dynamic-font: initial;` in their global stylesheets.
 However, this is not recommended because it may introduce accessibility challenges for users who depend on enlarged font sizes.

+For more information on the dynamic font, refer to the [Dynamic Font Scaling documentation](https://ionicframework.com/docs/layout/dynamic-font-scaling).
 <h2 id="version-8x-components">Components</h2>

 <h4 id="version-8x-button">Button</h4>